helenclx/leilukin-site/src/shrines/starwarskotor/resources/kotor2-mod-list.md

 ### Mod Tools

 * [Quicker TSLPatching](https://www.nexusmods.com/kotor/mods/1214) by xypherh — Makes it easier to install mods that use the TSLPatcher.
-* [KOTORModSync](https://deadlystream.com/files/file/2317-kotormodsync/) by th3w1zard1 — A multi-mod installer for the KotOR games.
+* [KOTORModSync](https://deadlystream.com/files/file/2317-kotormodsync/) by th3w1zard1 — A multi-mod installer for the {% cite "KotOR" %} games.

 ---